Erezinho/ai-eng-course-project/README.md

 # ai-eng-course-project
-AI Engineering course huji - final project
+AI Engineering course of The hebrew University of Jerusalem - final project